Diabetes Prevention Guide

 Up to 10 percent of women in the U.S. are affected by gestational diabetes, a type of diabetes that can occur during pregnancy.
 Even if a woman’s blood sugar levels go down after giving birth, she’s still at higher risk for type 2 diabetes later in life.
 (For that matter, so is her baby.)

 “The hormonal changes during pregnancy serve as a ‘stress test’ to the cells making insulin,” Hamaty says.
 “The demands for insulin increase significantly, and if they aren’t met, gestational diabetes develops.”
-About 50 percent of women with gestational diabetes go on to develop type 2, according to the Centers for Disease Control and Prevention (CDC).
+About 50 percent of women with gestational diabetes go on to develop type 2, according to the CDC.

 You’re part of a high-risk ethnic group